 - Marriott charges resort fees on award stays (Hilton and Hyatt do not)

-- Marriott credit cards don’t offer great value for spend, but may be worth keeping for their annual free nights.
+- Marriott credit cards don’t offer great value for spend, but can be worth keeping for their annual free nights.

-Q: Can I get the 5th Night Free if I pay for some of the nights with cash, free night certificates, or cash + points?
+Q: Can I get the Stay for 5, Pay for 4 benefit if I pay for some of the 5 nights with cash or free night certificates?

 Q: If I book a stay with Points Advance, can I lock in current award prices?